kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/4-verification-techniques/1-result-verification.md

 We use result verification technique when the test receives the result by running SUT.

-consider an example of testing a function that adds two numbers and returns the result
+Consider an example of testing a function that adds two numbers and returns the result

 ```
 function add(a, b):